- Written by Dr.Mehmet Demircioglu

 How should international patients plan the airport day?

-International patients should leave more time than they normally would.
+International travellers should leave more time than they normally would.
 Istanbul airport travel, check-in, security, passport control, boarding, and gate changes can take longer than expected.
-The scalp should not be protected by rushing.
+The scalp is not protected by rushing.
 A slower schedule is part of aftercare.

 Airport planning also connects with time off work after a hair transplant.
-Some patients can travel or answer emails early, but returning to normal physical activity, public-facing work, helmets, dust, sweat, and tight schedules may need more time.
+You may be able to travel or answer emails early, but returning to normal physical activity, public-facing work, helmets, dust, sweat, and tight schedules may need more time.

 When would I delay the airport trip?

-I would delay the airport trip if the patient has not had a post-operative check, does not understand the care instructions, has active bleeding, has worsening symptoms, feels too unwell to travel, or needs to hide the scalp with tight pressure.
-I would also delay if the travel plan depends on lifting heavy luggage, driving alone after sedating medication, or skipping the first wash or review.
+Delay the airport trip if you have not had a postoperative check, do not understand the instructions, have active bleeding, have worsening symptoms, feel too unwell to travel, or need tight pressure to hide the scalp.
+Delay it also if the travel plan depends on lifting heavy luggage, driving alone after sedating medication, or skipping the first wash or review.

-Graft security improves with time, but the patient should not use that as permission to be careless.
-Airport travel often creates the kind of accidental contact patients underestimate, so the timing for when hair transplant grafts become secure should be understood before the trip home.
+Graft security improves with time, but that is not permission to be careless.
+Airport travel often creates the kind of accidental contact people underestimate, so the timing for when hair transplant grafts become secure should be understood before the trip home.

 A safer airport day is quiet.
-The patient leaves after review, dresses simply, packs correctly, moves slowly, avoids pressure on the grafts, and contacts the clinic if warning signs appear.
+Leave after review, dress simply, pack correctly, move slowly, avoid pressure on the grafts, and contact the clinic if warning signs appear.
 That plan will not remove every awkward look in an airport, but it protects the result better than rushing, hiding, or guessing.

 What should I remember before going through airport security?

 Airport security itself is not the enemy of a hair transplant.
-The scanner does not damage grafts, and walking through the checkpoint is usually safe when the patient is medically ready to travel.
-The real decision is whether the scalp has been checked, whether the patient can protect the grafts, and whether the travel plan is controlled enough for early healing.
+The scanner does not damage grafts, and walking through the checkpoint is usually safe when you are medically ready to travel.
+The real decision is whether the scalp has been checked, whether you can protect the grafts, and whether the travel plan is controlled enough for early healing.

-The practical decision is careful travel, not scanner fear.
-Go through security slowly, do not fight the head-covering rules, and do not protect embarrassment at the expense of graft protection.
-The patient who travels carefully and follows the surgical instructions usually makes the airport day safer than the patient who tries to look normal too early.
+The focus is controlled travel, not scanner fear.
+Go through security slowly, do not fight the head covering rules, and do not protect embarrassment at the expense of graft protection.
+Careful travel and clear instructions make the airport day safer than trying to look normal too early.